 When we first moved to our sweet little tidal town in Nova Scotia, it was before itunes and netflix.
 For entertainment, we would go downtown (actually leave the house!) to rent videos and DVDs from a little place called Light & Shadow Video.
 L&S had an amazing collection and going there to pick out a video was a bit of a social experience because the four people who worked there, including the owner, were engaging, knowledgeable and pretty hilariously entertaining.

-So, one Friday evening I found myself at L&S looking at options for Dean and I to watch after little Leo was in bed.
+So, one Friday evening I found myself at L&S looking at options for hubby and I to watch after our little guy was in bed.
 It was a Friday evening so many folks, strangers, friends and acquaintances were coming and going and I was just having a fun ole time engaging with quite a few people — all of us in good moods due to it being Friday night and with the whole weekend ahead of us.

-Nick was working that night and he was en forme.
+Mike was working that night and he was en forme.
 We were talking and bantering back and forth about various movies.
 I would say something profound like: you know the movie with that guy?
 And he would say: oh ya, TROY.
 Then I would be like: exactly.
-Nick was amazing.
+Mike was amazing.
 He knew all the movies, plot lines, and actors.

 Off I drove home.
 Pulling into the driveway, I smoothed my good hair in the rear-view mirror.

+AND THEN I SAW MY LIPS.
 THERE WAS BLACK GUNK ALL OVER and AROUND MY LIPS.
 Much like bad makeup on a sad clown.
-Reaching into my pocket for my beloved Burt’s Bees, I realized my mistake.
-I had used my dark brown-tinted Burt’s Bees Lip Balm instead of the clear one.
+Reaching into my pocket for my lip balm, I realized my mistake.
+I had used my dark brown-tinted balm instead of the clear one.

-Anger rose within while my face reddened and I scrubbed the dark lip balm off while my mind clicked through the dozens of townsfolk I had encountered with my very badly done sad clown lips.
-Still sitting in the car, I grabbed my cell phone and called Nick at L&S Video.
+Anger rose within while my face reddened and I scrubbed the dark mess off while my mind clicked through the dozens of townsfolk I had encountered while looking quite badly made up.
+Still sitting in the car, I grabbed my cell phone and called Mike at L&S Video.

 ‘Why the hell didn’t you tell me????’
 I shouted at him.